Debzou/cozy-tutorial/README.md

 Doctype should be appear in the list

-##### deploy a konnector
+#### Deploy a konnector

-The package.json file from cozy-konnector-template gives you the commands to do this : yarn build and yarn deploy but the last one needs to be configured in package.json
+The package.json file from cozy-konnector-template gives you the commands to do this : yarn build and yarn deploy but the last one needs to be configured in package.json.

-changed the configuration of package.json remplace $npm_package_repository_url such as :
+Changed the configuration of package.json.

+Remplace $npm_package_repository_url such as :
 ```json
 "deploy": "git-directory-deploy --directory build/ --branch ${DEPLOY_BRANCH:-build} --repo=${DEPLOY_REPOSITORY:-https://github.com/YourGithub.git}",
 ```